DecisionsDev/odm-rpa-invoicing-sample/README.md

 to [ODM Decision Center](https://www.ibm.com/support/knowledgecenter/en/SSQP76_8.9.0/com.ibm.odm.dcenter/topics/odm_dcenter.html) in order to take advantage of its governance capabilities such as user permission, release management and testing.

-Each time a new version of your Decision Service is ready, simply redeploy it to your Decision Server Rules without changing anything to the RPA tasks.
+Each time a new version of your Decision Service is ready, simply redeploy it to your Rule Execution Server without changing anything to the RPA tasks.

 This way, you can completely decouple the lifecycle and ownership of the decision logic from the RPA task authoring.